Zenith214/SIGLA/README.md

-# SIGLA - Satisfaction Index for Good Local Governance Assessment
+# PULSE - Public Understanding and Local Service Evaluation

-A comprehensive web application for assessing and monitoring barangay satisfaction indices and local governance performance in the Philippines.
+A comprehensive web application for measuring citizen satisfaction with local government services and evaluating barangay-level governance performance in the Philippines.

 ## 🏛️ Overview

-SIGLA (Satisfaction Index for Good Local Governance Assessment) is a digital platform designed to help Municipal Local Governance Resource Centers (MLGRC) evaluate, track, and improve barangay-level governance performance.
+PULSE (Public Understanding and Local Service Evaluation) is a digital platform designed to help Municipal Local Governance Resource Centers (MLGRC) systematically collect citizen feedback, evaluate service delivery effectiveness, and improve barangay-level governance performance.
 The system provides interactive dashboards, detailed reporting, and data-driven insights to support evidence-based decision-making in local governance.

 ## ✨ Key Features